allegro/bigflow/docs/workflow-and-job.md

 There are 3 additional parameters, that a job can supply to Airflow: `retry_count`, `retry_pause_sec` and `execution_timeout`.
 The `retry_count` parameter determines how many times a job will be retried (in case of a failure).
 The `retry_pause_sec` parameter says how long the pause between retries should be.

-The `execution_timeout` says how long airflow should wait for job to finish.
+The `execution_timeout` says how long Airflow should wait for job to finish.
+The default value for the `execution_timeout` parameter is 3 hours.

 [`retriable_job.py`](examples/workflow_and_job/retriable_job.py)
 ```python